 This post will help you write effective conclusions for IELTS writing task 2 essay questions.
 It is suitable for both General Training and Academic candidates.

-You will probably not have much time remaining when you are writing your conclusion so it is very important that you practice them and learn how to write them quickly.
+You will probably not have much time remaining when you are writing your conclusion, so you must practice them and learn how to write them quickly.
 I will show you how below.

 IELTS Conclusion Quick Tips

 - Never write any new ideas in your conclusion.
-A conclusion should always simply restate the ideas you have in the rest of the essay.
+A conclusion should always restate your ideas in the rest of the essay.
 New ideas should be in the main body and not in the conclusion.

 - Make sure you answer the question in the conclusion.
-The conclusion should state what you think about the question and make it clear how you feel about the issue.
+The conclusion should state your thoughts about the question and clarify your feelings about the issue.

 - Vary your language.
-Just because you are restating the ideas you have in the rest of your essay, doesn’t mean you use the same language.
-Instead you show the examiner you have a wide vocabulary by paraphrasing.
+Just because you are restating your ideas in the rest of your essay doesn’t mean you use the same language.
+Instead, you show the examiner you have a wide vocabulary by paraphrasing.

 - Don’t try to include everything.
-You are not required to go into detail, you have already done that in your main body paragraphs.
-Instead you will just summarise your main points.
+You are not required to go into detail; you have already done that in your main body paragraphs.
+Instead, you will summarise your main points.

 - Always write one.
-It is very difficult to get a good score in task 2 if you haven’t finished your essay with a conclusion.
+It isn’t easy to get a good score in task 2 if you haven’t finished your essay with a conclusion.
 Even if you are running out of time, make sure you write one.